• Skip to primary navigation

 It has an ultra-soft and tender crumb with the warm spices of fall and ginger without being overpowering.

-If you're having guests or taking dessert to a party, this cake is gorgeous, feeds a lot of people, and is sure to impress!
+If you're having guests or taking dessert to a party, this cake is gorgeous, feeds many people, and is sure to impress!

 Easy instructions

-Step #2: Cream together some room temperature butter and sweetener until well incorporated and soft and fluffy.
+Step #2: Then, cream together some room-temperature butter and sweetener until well incorporated, soft, and fluffy.

 Step #3: Beat in the eggs.

-Once the eggs are well incorporated, beat in some non-dairy milk, vinegar, pure vanilla, and molasses (if using).
+Step #4: Once the eggs are well incorporated, beat in non-dairy milk, vinegar, and pure vanilla.

 💭Tip: Be sure to use unsweetened, non-dairy milk because traditional milk is a bit high in carbs.

-Allow the keto gingerbread cake to cool completely and frost with Keto Cream Cheese Frosting.
+Frost the low-carb gingerbread cake with Keto Cream Cheese Frosting.

-If you need a little help with the frosting, check out my easy, step-by-step tutorial on how to frost a naked cake or a semi-naked cake!
+If you need a little help with the frosting, check out my easy, step-by-step tutorial on how to frost a naked or semi-naked cake!

 Storage instructions

-This low-carb gingerbread cake recipe can be stored in the refrigerator for 3 to 5 days.
+• Store: This sugar-free gingerbread cake recipe can be stored in the refrigerator for 3 to 5 days.

-To thaw, unwrap the cake and thaw in the fridge overnight.
+• Thaw: Unwrap the cake and thaw it in the fridge overnight.

 Top tips

 • Line the pans with parchment paper.
-If you skip the parchment paper you will have trouble with the cakes sticking to the pans so don’t skip it!
+If you skip the parchment paper, you will have trouble with the cakes sticking, so don’t skip it!

 • Completely cool cake layers before frosting.
-If you try to assemble or frost the cake even if it’s the slightest bit warm, it will be a disaster!
-To ensure the cakes are completely cool after they come to room temperature I cover mine in plastic wrap and place in the fridge.
-It can be refrigerated up to one day before frosting.
+If you try to assemble or frost the cake, even if it’s the slightest bit warm, it will be a disaster!
+To ensure the cakes are completely cool after they come to room temperature, I cover mine in plastic wrap and place them in the fridge.
+It can be refrigerated for up to one day before frosting.

 • To get the butter room temperature, I love this tutorial on How To Soften Butter Quickly from Sally’s Baking Addiction.

-• If you need a little help with the frosting, check out my easy, step-by-step tutorial on how to frost a naked cake or a semi-naked cake!
+• If you need some help with the frosting, check out my easy, step-by-step tutorial on frosting a naked or semi-naked cake!

 Craving more?
 FOLLOW ME on Pinterest, Instagram, Facebook, YouTube, or E-Mail to find more delicious food!